 On the completion of the restructuring of BlackRock, some employees were terminated on June 2, 2022.
 Following their termination certain employees filed complaints with the Commission des normes, de l'équité, de la santé et de la sécurité du travail ("CNESST") for dismissals made without good and sufficient cause and have requested unspecified compensation.
-It appears that the CNESST's legal department will not act on behalf of the former employees of BlackRock.
 These complaints have been forwarded to the Administrative Labour Tribunal and a hearing was held in February 2024.
 The hearing was to determine whether, on a summary basis, the claims had already been dismissed through the reverse vesting order rendered by the Superior Court on May 31, 2022, pursuant to the Companies Creditors Arrangement Act.
 The Administrative Tribunal dismissed the Company's motion.
 A hearing on the merits of the former employees' claims has not been scheduled yet.
-In addition, these former employees have given notice to the Company requesting additional compensation which, if not received, may result in legal proceedings.
+In January 2025, a former employee filed a claim in small claims court for \$15.
+The Company has filed a request, which has been approved by the court, to suspend the small claims court proceedings until the CNESST complaints have been resolved.
+In March 2025, former employees filed a claim in superior court for \$506.
+The Company is working with its counsel to defend the application filed in superior court.
 No provision has been recorded by the Company in connection with this matter.
 The Company does not expect the resolution of this matter to have a material adverse effect on the financial position or results of operations of the Company.